Sara Negrette serves as the Director of Fitness and Wellness, where she oversees fitness programming at the Dodge Fitness Center.

 Negrette holds a Master of Science degree in Applied Physiology and Nutrition from Columbia University’s Teachers College and a bachelor of science degree in Nutrition and Food Studies from New York University.
 In 2001, she earned an Associate Degree as a Fitness Specialist from San Diego City College in 2001.

 Negrette is certified by the American Council on Exercise (ACE) as a Personal Trainer since 2001.
+She has specific training in corrective exercise and functional movement, and is a certified CPR Instructor with the American Red Cross.

 Jeff Ryder began his role as Columbia University’s Director of Physical Education and Recreation Associate in Physical Education on September 1, 2017.